psycopg/psycopg/docs/advanced/pipeline.rst

     The Pipeline mode is an experimental feature.

-    Its behaviour, especially around error condtions, hasn't been explored as much as the normal request-response messages pattern, and its async nature makes it inherently more complex.
+    Its behaviour, especially around error conditions, hasn't been explored as much as the normal request-response messages pattern, and its async nature makes it inherently more complex.